siddharthasbose/Restaurant-Schedule-Parser/README.md

 3. **data_processer.py**: Responsible for processing the data into a structured format.
 It:
     - Parses the timings from the string format
     - Splits timings based on day and time intervals
-    - Handles edge cases like timings that go past midnight
+    - Handles edge cases like timings that go past midnight (Day will end at 11:59PM)

 4. **query_processor.py**: Used for querying the processed data.
 It supports:
     - Retrieving restaurants open at a given day and/or time